IKEA Kitchen Countertop Options: Which Material Is Right for You?

 What they are: IKEA has offered pre-cut quartz countertops in select markets and also partners with quartz fabricators for custom installations.

-Availability: IKEA's quartz programs change frequently.
+Cost: Varies by size and configuration.
 Check your local IKEA for current availability.

 Pros: